ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 Note: Before creating clients, the tool automatically handles directory cleanup by,
     - Clearing the content of the `__init__.py` file (if it exists).
     - Removing all generated clients.
-    - Deleting the `custom_sequencer.py` file (if present).
+    - Deleting the `sequence.py` file (if present).
 ```

 ## Advantages

 - **Client Creation**: Automatically generates clients for all active measurements.

-- **Startup Code Generation**: Provides initial code in the `custom_sequencer.py` file for sequence execution, making customization easier.
+- **Startup Code Generation**: Provides initial code in the `sequence.py` file for sequence execution, making customization easier.

 - **Logging**: Logs sequencer operations, including arguments and results, to a CSV file, enhancing tracking and debugging capabilities.

-- **Clean-up**: When an existing sequence directory is given, the `Clients` module and `custom_sequencer.py` file will be cleaned up and it starts generating newly.
+- **Clean-up**: When an existing sequence directory is given, the `clients` module and `sequence.py` file will be cleaned up and it starts generating newly.

 ## Disadvantages